On sums related to central binomial and trinomial coefficients: Dualities and new series for

-Based on our investigations of congruences on sums of central binomial coefficients and central trinomial coefficients, and the author's philosophy about series for $1/\pi$ stated in [Su6], we raise many conjectural series for $1/\pi$ of the following five new types with $a_0,a_1,b,c,m$ integers and $a_0a_1bc(b^2-4c)m$ nonzero.
+Based on our investigations of congruences on sums of central binomial coefficients and central trinomial coefficients, and the author's philosophy about series for $1/\pi$ stated in \cite{Su7}, we raise 61 conjectural series for $1/\pi$ of the following seven new types with $a,b,c,d,m$ integers and $abcd(b^2-4c)m$ nonzero.

-\ \ {\tt Type I}. $\sum_{k=0}^\infty(a_0+a_1k)\bi{2k}k^2T_k(b,c)/m^k$.
+\ \ {\tt Type I}. $\sum_{k=0}^\infty(a+dk)\bi{2k}k^2T_k(b,c)/m^k$.

-\ \ {\tt Type II}. $\sum_{k=0}^\infty(a_0+a_1k)\bi{2k}k\bi{3k}kT_k(b,c)/m^k$.
+\ \ {\tt Type II}. $\sum_{k=0}^\infty(a+dk)\bi{2k}k\bi{3k}kT_k(b,c)/m^k$.

-\ \ {\tt Type III}. $\sum_{k=0}^\infty(a_0+a_1k)\bi{4k}{2k}\bi{2k}kT_k(b,c)/m^k$.
+\ \ {\tt Type III}. $\sum_{k=0}^\infty(a+dk)\bi{4k}{2k}\bi{2k}kT_k(b,c)/m^k$.

-\ \ {\tt Type IV}. $\sum_{k=0}^\infty(a_0+a_1k)\bi{2k}{k}^2T_{2k}(b,c)/m^k$.
+\ \ {\tt Type IV}. $\sum_{k=0}^\infty(a+dk)\bi{2k}{k}^2T_{2k}(b,c)/m^k$.

-\ \ {\tt Type V}. $\sum_{k=0}^\infty(a_0+a_1k)\bi{2k}{k}\bi{3k}kT_{3k}(b,c)/m^k$.
+\ \ {\tt Type V}. $\sum_{k=0}^\infty(a+dk)\bi{2k}{k}\bi{3k}kT_{3k}(b,c)/m^k$.